The European Parliament doesn’t want to spread the coronavirus by traveling to France. The French are furious.

 Some lawmakers want to make the change permanent.

-“I’m glad Strasbourg is cancelled, but it is not the wish of the parliament to return to Strasbourg,” tweeted Jeroen Lenaers, a Dutch center-right member of the European Parliament.
+“I’m glad Strasbourg is cancelled, but it is not the wish of the parliament to return to Strasbourg,” tweeted Jeroen Lenaers, a Dutch member of the European Parliament.
 “The @Europarl_EN has consistently voted with large majority to abolish the unnecessary travel and adopt a single seat.”

 The parliament went largely virtual in March, when the pandemic hit, leaving this stretch the longest the parliament has gone without appearing in France in its history.
 This week’s plenary session is the first large-scale attempt to convene in-person, and even now, only 420 of the 705 lawmakers said they planned to come to Brussels, according to Delphine Colard, a spokeswoman for the parliament.
 Only 200 people will be allowed into the parliamentary chamber at any one time.

 With viral levels again spiking in Belgium, some lawmakers who travel to Brussels will face quarantines once they go home.
-On Tuesday, Belgium had 77 cases per 100,000 residents over the last two weeks.
+On Tuesday, Belgium had 77 cases per 100,000 residents over the past two weeks.
 France had 159 cases, almost exactly the same as the United States.
 But indignant French lawmakers note that Brussels has more cases than Strasbourg.

-“Canceling the session in Strasbourg for fear of MEPs coming from all over Europe to a city facing a rebound of Covid-19 is a difficult thing, but can still be understood,” tweeted Christophe Grulder, a French member of European Parliament.
+“Canceling the session in Strasbourg for fear of MEPs coming from all over Europe to a city facing a rebound of Covid-19 is a difficult thing, but can still be understood,” tweeted Christophe Grudler, a French member of European Parliament.
 “But deciding unilaterally to transfer the same sessions to Brussels, where sanitary risks are higher than Strasbourg, is total nonsense.”

 Birnbaum reported from Riga, Latvia.